comp-bio-master/exam_1/README.md

 3. Take a snapshot of the changes to your Exam 1 repo dir using `git` by adding and committing your changes.

 	* everytime after this, when you are asked to "take a snapshot", it means to `add` and `commit` the changes.
 You can `push` if you want, but it is not necessary until you submit.
+I like to `push` because it remotely backs up my work on github.

 4. On line 1 of `exam1_solutions.sh`, add a `bash` shebang!.